Last Updated on by Michael Brockbank

 - Start at 8am.
 I like to keep a regular work schedule.
 It helps keep me in a professional mindset.

 - Pick up my first order and work on it until it’s done.
 It doesn’t matter if the client has a three-day window to turn in the project.
 Get it done as quickly as possible impresses the client.

 - Pick up another order as soon as I am done with the last.
 Remember, it’s all about productivity if you want to make $100 per day on Textbroker.

 - Taking breaks is OK.
-Every 90 minutes or so, I’ll take a break and walk around.
-This gives me a chance to clear my head and stretch the legs.
+Every 90 to 120 minutes or so, I’ll take a break and walk around.
+This gives me a chance to clear my head and stretch my legs.

 - Continue writing like this for eight hours or until I meet a personal goal.